Blank-AS/FrontendAssignmentEtraveli-Assim/README.md

 ## Star Wars Movie Guide

 This project is a web application that allows users to explore the Star Wars movie franchise by displaying a list of movies, their details, and sorting/searching capabilities.
+The website have a custom light saber modern theme and is fully responsive, providing a seamless experience on phones, tablets, and desktop devices.

 ### Features:

 - Display a list of Star Wars movies.
+- Fully responsive design for phones, tablets, and desktop devices.
 - Sort movies by episode number, title, release date, or rating.
 - Search movies by their title.
 - View detailed information about each movie, including plot, genre, producer, director, main actors, awards, box office, and duration.